 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Harambee South neighborhood has more single mother households than 99.8% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, one of the unique characteristics of the Harambee South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.3% of the neighborhoods in America.
+In addition, the Harambee South neighborhood stands out for having an average per capita income lower than 98.3% of the neighborhoods in the United States.

 More people ride the bus in this neighborhood each day to get to work than 97.9% of U.S. neighborhoods.